Absence seizures are characterized by transient, unexpected losses in consciousness. This condition affects children more than adults.

 What should I do if I suspect my child is suffering from absence seizures?

 If you suspect your kid is suffering absence seizures, speak with your child’s doctor as soon as possible.
-Other types of seizures can be confused with absence seizures.
+Other types of seizures can be confused with it.
 Another reason why your child must see a doctor for a proper diagnosis is because of this.
 Consult an epilepsy specialist, also called an epileptologist, if the diagnosis is unclear or your kid continues to have problems .

 - Having difficulties in school